-(This article is a shorter new version of our first article 27 Facts About Italian Artist Mahmood.)
+(This article, which was first published on 6 February 2022 and updated ever since, is a shorter new version of our first article 27 Facts About Italian Artist Mahmood.)

 Mahmood, whose real name is Alessandro Mahmoud, was born on 12 September 1992 and grew up in a district on the outskirts of Milan.

 His Egyptian father abandoned Alessandro and his mother when the boy was five years old.

 Mahmood mentions his father in at least four songs, especially in his smash hit Soldi.
 In an interview with the Italian newspaper Il Corriere della sera, the artist said: “The Arab sentence waladi habibi ta’aleena in the song Soldi refers to my father, he used to say it when we had to leave the children’s playground at Gratosoglio to go home.
 It means: Come on son, my love.”

 Mahmood is very attached to his mother Anna, who’s originally from Sardinia.
 She raised her son alone.
 She was his mother and his father.

 Mahmood started taking music lessons as a child.
 As a teenager, he took singing classes with Italian baritone Gianluca Valenti.

 Mahmood auditioned for the TV talent show X Factor Italia in 2012, made the cut, but was eliminated the night of the third show.